redhat-best-practices-for-k8s/test-network-function/DEVELOPING.md

 on specific prompts, the framework handles the context transparently.
 * Tests must implement the `tnf.Tester` interface.
 * Tests must implement the `reel.Handler` interface.
+* Tests must be accompanied by appropriate unit tests.
 * Tests adhere to the strict quality and style guidelines set forth in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Test Identifiers